turingschool/curriculum/source/projects/contact_manager.markdown

 Don't freak out if a bunch of tests are failing, just pick a single spec file and run the specs for that file, ignoring all the others.
 Get one test passing at a time.

-If it helps, add a `pending` declaration to all the failing specs and then remove one `pending` declaration at a time.
+If it helps, mark the failing specs as pending by using `xit` for the `it` blocks.
+Remove one `x` at a time and get the test to pass.

 Once you're green, add integration tests for email addresses to the `company_view_spec.rb`.
 Deal with one spec at a time until everything works.